 "She ran outside and locked the door behind her, thinking she had locked them inside, but they broke out a downstairs window, so she chased them down the road."

-The daughter said her mother was trying to call the police but was shaking and could not work her phone properly.
+The daughter, who could not be identified in case it identified her mother, said her mother was trying to call the police but was shaking and could not work her phone properly.

 "She chased them but then some cars got in the way, and that's when they turned and pointed the gun at her.
 It was a long, rifle-looking thing."

-Police are appealing for sightings of the teens, who were on bicycles, and unable to be located despite searches.
+Police are now appealing for sightings of the teens, who were on bicycles, and unable to be located despite air and ground searches yesterday.